guzba/ready/README.md

 Whenever a `command` or `receive` call gets an error reply from Redis a `RedisError` is raised.
 This means discarding the reply in `discard redis.command("PING")` is perfectly ok.
 If the reply was an error an exception would have been raised.

-Remember to call `close` if you no longer need a Redis connection.
+If you open a short-lived Redis connection, remember to call `close` when you no longer need it.
 The connections are not garbage collected.
+(For HTTP servers this is unlikely, see [#1](https://github.com/guzba/ready/issues/1#issuecomment-1586255510) for a brief discussion.)

 ## Why use `send` and `receive` separately?
 Two reasons: